s-KaiNet/spfx-fast-serve/docs/MS Teams Toolkit.md

 # How to integrate fast-serve with MS Teams Toolkit

 1. Configure your SPFx solution with `fast-serve` like you normally do.

+> [!NOTE]
+> You should run `spfx-fast-serve` from your SPFx solution folder, not from the root MS Teams Toolkit project.
+Normally SPFx solution is located inside `src` folder, i.e. `<your root MS Team Toolkit project/src`.

 2. In the root of your MS Teams Toolkit project, open `.vscode/tasks.json` and add two tasks:

 ```json